timshine/EagleEye/README.md

 ## Running the program with a GoPro
 * Connect your computer to the Wifi of the GoPro.
-* Pull `GPUAccelerated` from this repository to a local folder on your computer.
+* Pull `master` from this repository to a local folder on your computer.
 * Make sure you are in the virutal environment where OpenCV with CUDA support was set up.
 If the above tutorial was followed this should be done by typing `workon opencv_cuda`
 * Navigate to the `EagleEye` folder in a terminal and run `python3 yolo_object_detection.py`
-* To access the webpage, go to a web browser, type in `localhost:5000` to the URL and hit enter.
+* To access the webpage, go to a web browser, type in `localhost:8000` to the URL and hit enter.
 The output video after processing will be shown on the screen.
 * To close the host, close out of the terminal to stop the Python program.
-The webpage at `localhost:5000` should not be outputting video after closing the terminal.
+The webpage at `localhost:8000` should not be outputting video after closing the terminal.